-Signe fell in love with Arthur right at the beginning when she picked him up at the boat in New York.
-Neither of them knew what the other felt and at the time they never discussed it.
-They had both lived through World War I and were convinced of the necessity of what Buchman was pioneering and the way he did it and wanted more than anything else to contribute fully to it.
+Arthur never doubted that he and Signe were meant for each other since the moment he set his eyes on her in Visby!
+Signe fell in love with Arthur when she picked him up at the boat in New York.
+But neither of them knew what the other felt and at the time they never discussed it.
+They had both lived through World War I and were convinced of the necessity of what Buchman was pioneering, the way he did it and they each wanted more than anything else to contribute fully to it.
 They felt that this was a God-given opportunity that would never occur again if they didn’t grasp the moment.

-Marriage would have meant the need for alternatives which they individually were unable or unwilling to visualize at the time.
+Marriage would have meant the need for alternatives which they were individually unable or unwilling to visualize at the time.
 It would either have involved a home, children and a job to finance this – or family life on the road with the team!
 Both were impossible to visualize at the time and they individually accepted the present challenge for what it was.
 They chose a celibate life, not knowing where it would lead.

-Arthur never doubted that he and Signe were meant for each other since the moment he set his eyes on her in Visby.
-Soon after the end of the war and shortly before leaving for Europe he finally felt that the time had come to propose.
-But when Arthur asked Signe to marry him she said no. She had begun to feel that they were too different and added to that, she was not at all keen on becoming British!
-She had been out of Norway for most of her life and had now spent the whole of the war in America without knowing how her family was doing.
-She had by then heard that they were all alive, but she was homesick.
+Soon after the end of the war and shortly before leaving for Europe Arthur finally felt that the time had come to propose.
+But when he asked Signe to marry him she said no!
+She had begun to feel that they were too different and added to that, she was not at all keen on becoming British!
+Signe had by then heard that all of her family were alive, but she had been out of Norway for most of her life and spent the whole of the war in America barely knowing how they were doing.
+She was simply homesick and no longer in love.

-As it turned out her youngest sister Lillan had stood at the window with her parents and watched as the occupying soldiers marched into Oslo in 1939.
-They marched right below the windows of their apartment on Thomas Heftyesgate.
-Kjell quickly realized that he would be needed up north in Sulitljelma to manage the strategic coppermine if it was to be kept from the occupation forces.
-That very night he arranged for his wife Aagot to take Signe’s sister Lillan and flee by train, taxi and a horse-driven sleigh to Sweden until they could figure it all out.
-Eventually Aagot, Kjell and Lillan settled in Sulitjelma during the first part of the war so that Kjell could slow down production and keep it out of control of the occupation.
-Lillan frequently changed schools as the schools she attended were closed down and she travelled from north to south, sometimes on her own, as her parents were determined that she should get the best education despite the restricting occupation.
+As it turned out her youngest sister Lillan had been terrified as the family stood at their living room window and watched the occupying soldiers march into Oslo in 1939 in full view of the windows of their apartment on Thomas Heftyesgate.
+He father, Kjell, quickly realized that he would be needed up north in Sulitljelma to manage the strategic coppermine that he was director of in order to keep it out of the control of the occupation forces.
+Added to this Lillan was terrified and so he quickly arranged for Lillan and his wife Aagot to flee by train, taxi and a horse-driven sleigh to Sweden until they could figure it all out.
+Eventually Aagot, Kjell and Lillan settled in Sulitjelma during the first part of the war so that Kjell could slow down production.
+Lillan frequently had to change schools as the schools she attended were closed down.
+She travelled from north to south, sometimes on her own, as her parents were determined that she should get the best education possible despite the restricting occupation.
 By the end of the war Lillan had completed her schooling and her parents moved back to Oslo where she graduated.
-Signe’s closest sister Nussa (Anne Karine) struggled at university during the war years.
-She had a nervous breakdown which led to a broken engagement and eventually developed schizophrenia which she struggled with all her life.
-Inger finished her schooling in Oslo and moved to their family friends the Paues in Stockholm where she studied to become a photographer.
-It was there that she met and married exiled Norwegian Marine Officer Carl August Høy-Petersen – but without her own family being able to take part.
-Lillan was 12 when Signe left and was now nearly 19.
-Signe wanted to get back to her roots.
-She was simply homesick and no longer in love.

 Arthur was not deterred and during the days after he proposed they spent time together daily to talk, share their thoughts, fears, hopes and visions.
 After 3 days, when Signe was resting, a thought shot through her: “You are chasing a rainbow: compatibility.
 When I put people together, I fit them together!”
 And from that moment she knew that all would be well.
 She realized that it wouldn’t always be easy but her values would undergo a natural and necessary change.
-Arthur had invited her to the opera the evening of April 13th 1946 and in the interval Signe said yes to his proposal!
-It was lilac time in Washington DC and next day Arthur gave her a big corsage of lilacs to wear when they drove out to Mount Vernon to spend the day together.
-After that it was lilac-time everywhere they went, place after place giving them both a great sense of hope for the future!
+Arthur had invited her to the opera on the evening of April 13th 1946 and in the interval Signe said yes to his proposal!
+It was lilac time in Washington and next day Arthur gave her a big corsage of lilacs to wear when they drove out to Mount Vernon to spend the day together.
+After that it was lilac-time everywhere they went, place after place, giving them both a great sense of hope for the future!

 Signe and Arthur then took the boat to Norway to meet the Lunds.
 Lilac-time again!
 This was the first time Signe’s family had been together for over 7 years and they received a warm welcome.
 It hadn’t been easy for the family that Signe had been so far away during the war and they had all had traumatic experiences so there was a lot to catch up on.
-They were invited for a week at Åsgårdsstrand with Signe’s parents.
+Signe and Arthur were invited for a week at Åsgårdsstrand with Signe’s parents.
 Signe shared a room with her mother and Arthur with Signe’s father.
 A challenge for Arthur as Signe’s father didn’t say a word to him!

 WEDDING